-Beginning with MacOS 14.4, Audio Hijack uses a new audio capture backend.
+On MacOS 14.4 and higher, Audio Hijack uses a new audio capture backend.
 Getting started with Audio Hijack is now much simpler, with no need to adjust your Mac’s security settings, install anything, nor even enter your administrator password.
 You’ll be up and running in seconds.

 Below, you’ll find additional notes about audio capture with Audio Hijack.